EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 The soft spectrum, as characterized by the single power-law model, suggests a spectral peak energy ($E_{\rm peak}$) near or below the WXT's lower energy bound of 0.5 keV.
 To quantify this, we used an absorbed broken power-law model (\texttt{tbabs * ztbabs * bknpower}), fixing the first power-law index ($\alpha_{\rm{X}}$) to the typical GRB value of $-1$, motivated by the possible connection between EP X-ray transients and GRBs \citep{Aryan2025}.
 The second index ($\beta_{\rm{X}}$) was fitted to be $-3.3^{+1.1}_{-1.7}$, consistent with the single power-law model.
 While the $E_{\rm peak}$ itself could not be well constrained, we obtained a 90\% confidence upper limit of $E_{\rm{peak}} < 1.5$ keV \footnote{We attempted to fit the spectrum using the absorbed broken power-law model, fixing the $\alpha_{\rm X}$ to values between $-$0.8 and $-$1.2.
 Under these assumptions, the derived 90\% confidence upper limits on $E_{\rm peak}$ fall within the range of $-$1.4~keV to $-$1.7~keV.}.
-This model provided a comparable fit statistic to the single power-law (CSTAT/(d.o.f.) = 27.7/28), despite the additional free parameter.
-All fitting results are summarized in Table~\ref{ep_xray_fitting_results}.
+This model provided a comparable fit statistic to the single power-law (CSTAT/(d.o.f.) = 27.7/23), despite the additional free parameter.
+The AIC values for all three models differ by less than 2 ($\Delta$AIC $\leq$ 2 ), indicating that they are statistically indistinguishable.
+All fitting results are summarized in Table~\ref{ep_xray_fitting_results}, and the uncertainties for each parameter are calculated using the \texttt{XSPEC} \texttt{error} command.

 In Figure \ref{Xrayfig}, we show the X-ray light curve of EP250827b compared to other XRF-SNe, along with SN 2020bvc \citep{Ho2020b, Izzo2020}, which was a similar double-peaked SN Ic-BL that was discovered optically, without the use of a high-energy trigger.
-We also show the X-ray afterglow emission from a highly energetic, classical long GRB \citep{Srinivasaragavan2024} as reference.
-We see that EP250827b's prompt emission is fainter than that of XRF060218, and on the lower end of EP250108a's error bars.
+We also show the X-ray afterglow emission from a few nearby ($z \lesssim 0.4$) LGRBs taken from the \textit{Swift}-XRT archive \citep{Evans2009} as reference.
+We see that EP250827b's prompt emission is fainter than those of XRF060218 and XRF100316D, and on the lower end of EP250108a's error bars.
 The upper limits following the prompt emission are consistent with XRF060218's X-ray afterglow LC, as well as detections corresponding to SN 2020bvc.